howerj/cdb/readme.md

 Amongst the things that could be done are:
   - Using the CDB file format only as a serialization format for an in memory database which would allow key deletion/replacing.
+  This Key-Value store would essentially just be an in memory hash table with a fancy name, backed by this library.
+The project could be done as part of this library or as a separate project.
   - Implementing the [memcached protocol][] to allow remote querying of data.
+  - Alternatively make a custom protocol that accept commands over UDP.
 There are a few implementation strategies for doing this.
 * Alternatively, just a simple Key-Value store that uses this database as a back-end without anything else fancy.